-§12.1.
+12.1.
 General.

 - (a) Authority.
 The rules in this chapter apply to the issuance of multifamily housing revenue bonds ("Bonds") by the Texas Department of Housing and Community Affairs ("Department").
 The Department is authorized to issue Bonds pursuant to Tex.
 Gov't Code, Chapter 2306.
-Notwithstanding anything in this Chapter to the contrary, Bonds which are issued to finance the Development of multifamily rental housing are subject to the requirements of the laws of the State of Texas, including but not limited to Tex.
+Notwithstanding anything in this chapter to the contrary, Bonds which are issued to finance the Development of multifamily rental housing are subject to the requirements of the laws of the State of Texas, including but not limited to Tex.
 Gov't Code, Chapters 1372 and 2306, and federal law pursuant to the requirements of Internal Revenue Code ("Code"), §142. - (b) General.
 The purpose of this chapter is to state the Department's requirements for issuing Bonds, the procedures for applying for Bonds and the regulatory and land use restrictions imposed upon Bond financed Developments.
 The provisions contained in this chapter are separate from the rules relating to the Department's administration of the Housing Tax Credit program.
-Applicants seeking a Housing Tax Credit Allocation should consult Chapter 11 of this title (relating to the Housing Tax Credit Program Qualified Allocation Plan) and Chapter 10 of this title (relating to Uniform Multifamily Rules) for the current program year.
-In general, the Applicant will be required to satisfy the requirements of the Qualified Allocation Plan ("QAP") and Uniform Multifamily Rules in effect at the time the Certificate of Reservation is issued by the Texas Bond Review Board ("TBRB").
-If the applicable QAP or Uniform Multifamily Rules contradict rules set forth in this Chapter, the applicable QAP or Uniform Multifamily Rules will take precedence over the rules in this Chapter.
-The Department encourages participation in the Bond program by working directly with Applicants, lenders, Bond Trustees, legal counsels, local and state officials and the general public to conduct business in an open, transparent and straightforward manner. - (c) Costs of Issuance.
+Applicants seeking a Housing Tax Credit Allocation should consult Chapter 11 of this title (relating to the Housing Tax Credit Program Qualified Allocation Plan) for the current program year.
+In general, the Applicant will be required to satisfy the eligibility and threshold requirements of the Qualified Allocation Plan ("QAP") in effect at the time the Certificate of Reservation is issued by the Texas Bond Review Board ("TBRB").
+If the applicable QAP or Uniform Multifamily Rules contradict rules set forth in this chapter, the applicable QAP will take precedence over the rules in this chapter except in an instance of a conflicting statutory requirement, which shall always take precedence. - (c) Costs of Issuance.
 The Applicant shall be responsible for payment of all costs related to the preparation and submission of the pre-application and Application, including but not limited to, costs associated with the publication and posting of required public notices and all costs and expenses associated with the issuance of the Bonds, regardless of whether the Application is ultimately approved or whether Bonds are ultimately issued.
 At any point during the process, the Applicant is solely responsible for determining whether to proceed with the Application and the Department disclaims any and all responsibility and liability in this regard. - (d) Taxable Bonds.
-The Department may issue taxable Bonds and the requirements associated with such Bonds, including occupancy requirements, shall be determined by the Department on a case by case basis. (e) Waivers.
-Requests for waivers of program rules must be made in accordance with §10.207 of this title (relating to Waiver of Rules).
+The Department may issue taxable Bonds and the requirements associated with such Bonds, including occupancy requirements, shall be determined by the Department on a case by case basis.
+Taxable bonds will not be eligible for an allocation of tax credits. - (e) Waivers.
+Requests for any permitted waivers of program rules must be made in accordance with §11.207 of this title (relating to Waiver of Rules).